aarathi97/aarathi-vistex/README.md

 ### Company website and online presence:

 Organic Bliss has a user-friendly website that showcases their range of organic produce.
 The website features an online ordering system, secure payment processing, and informative content related to organic farming practices.
-The site is hosted on a dedicated server that enables online shopping.The website is
+The site is hosted on a dedicated server that enables online shopping.
+It requires a dedicated IT team to maintain it and requires frequent manual updates.

 ### Recommendation